-Drop for Non-Payment Process (See PDF for corresponding dates and deadlines)
+Drop for Non-Payment Process (See Master Calendar from Office of the Registrar for corresponding dates and deadlines)

 Students may be dropped from their classes in either session if they have not paid fees and any outstanding balance due by the Student Fee Payment Deadline.